sruffner/XSort/xsort/assets/views.md

 ### ACG-vs-Firing Rate

-This view renders, for each unit in the display list, a 3D histogram representing the unit's autocorrelogram as a function of instantaneous firing rate.
+This view renders, for each unit in the display focus list, a 3D histogram representing the unit's autocorrelogram as a function of instantaneous firing rate.
 This can be thought of as a "3D autocorrelogram" that shows firing regularity when the unit is firing at different rates.
 The histograms are rendered as 10x201 heatmaps, with observed firing rate divided into 10 equal bins along the vertical axis, and time T relative to spike occurrence along the horizontal axis,